deadratfink/jy-transform/docs/USAGE.md

 - Enter yourself in the `constributors` section of _package.json_.
 - We strictly follow [Semantic Versioning 2](http://semver.org) rules.
 - The `development` branch is the leading branch.
-However, you can push directly, but is highly recommended to create bugfix and feature branches and use pull requests when finished.
-Any of these should be prefixed with `bugfix/#...` of `feature/#...` (containing issue number followed by a short, "underscored" proper meaning), e.g.
+Create bugfix and feature branches (or fork into you own namespace) and create pull requests to `development` when finished.
+Any of these should be prefixed with `bugfix/#...` or `feature/#...` (containing issue number followed by a short, "underscored" proper meaning), e.g.
   - `bugfix/#8_fix_js_reading_with_require`
   - `feature/#14_multidocument_support`